White sand beaches, hidden waterfalls, jungle adventures, and volcano hikes – when it comes to visiting Central America, you’re in for a treat!

 Rio Celeste Waterfall – Costa Rica

-For those who love sun, surf and jungle adventures, Costa Rica is one of the best places in the world for just that.
+For those who love the sun, surf, and jungle adventures, Costa Rica is one of the best places in the world for just that.
 Even after everyone told us how incredible Costa Rica is, it still took us by surprise.

 The entrance fee to the Rio Celeste waterfall is $12 USD per person and while you certainly don’t need a guide to do it, there are tours that you can arrange from La Fortuna like this one